azadbolour/boardgame/scala-server/README.md

 - More generic code based on axis - just call generic code on rows or columns depending on axis.

+- Change Haskell to conform to new API.

 ## Known Issues